ZichenWen1/ClawGUI/clawgui-eval/README.md

 ## 📖 Overview

-**ClawGUI-Eval** is the evaluation module of [ClawGUI](../README.md) — where agents are measured.
-It provides a standardized evaluation framework for GUI grounding models, adopting a three-stage pipeline — **Infer → Judge → Metric** — to evaluate how accurately a model can locate UI elements based on natural language instructions.
+**ClawGUI-Eval** is the evaluation module of [ClawGUI](../README.md).
+GUI grounding evaluation is harder to reproduce than it looks: prompt order, coordinate systems, temperature, and image resolution all interact to shift numbers by several points.
+ClawGUI-Eval pins all of these choices per model and adopts a three-stage pipeline — **Infer → Judge → Metric** — to evaluate how accurately a model can locate UI elements based on natural language instructions.
+The result is a **95.8%** reproduction rate against official baselines, making cross-paper comparisons meaningful.

-✨ **Key Features:**
+**Key Features:**
-- 🔌 **Dual backend support** — Local GPU via `transformers` or remote API via OpenAI-compatible endpoints
+- **Dual backend support** — Local GPU via `transformers` or remote API via OpenAI-compatible endpoints
-- 📊 **6 benchmarks** — ScreenSpot-Pro, ScreenSpot-V2, UIVision, MMBench-GUI, OSWorld-G, AndroidControl
+- **6 benchmarks** — ScreenSpot-Pro, ScreenSpot-V2, UIVision, MMBench-GUI, OSWorld-G, AndroidControl
-- 🤖 **11+ models** — Qwen3-VL, Qwen2.5-VL, UI-TARS, MAI-UI, GUI-G2, UI-Venus, Gemini, Seed 1.8, and more
+- **11+ models** — Qwen3-VL, Qwen2.5-VL, UI-TARS, MAI-UI, GUI-G2, UI-Venus, Gemini, Seed 1.8, and more
-- ⚡ **Multi-GPU & multi-thread** — Parallel inference with automatic resume
+- **Multi-GPU & multi-thread** — Parallel inference with automatic resume
-- 🧩 **Easily extensible** — Add new models by inheriting a simple base class
+- **Easily extensible** — Add new models by inheriting a simple base class
-- ✅ **Faithful reproduction** — Comprehensive reproduction results with detailed official vs. reproduced comparisons ([see details](#-reproduction-results))
+- **Faithful reproduction** — Comprehensive reproduction results with detailed official vs. reproduced comparisons ([see details](#-reproduction-results))
-- 🌐 **Frontier model evaluation** — Successfully reproduced Gemini 3.0 Pro and Seed 1.8 official results on ScreenSpot-Pro, and added Gemini 3.1 Pro evaluation
+- **Frontier model evaluation** — Successfully reproduced Gemini 3.0 Pro and Seed 1.8 official results on ScreenSpot-Pro, and added Gemini 3.1 Pro evaluation
-- 🤖 **ClawGUI-Agent integration** — Pair with [ClawGUI-Agent](../clawgui-agent) to launch the full evaluation pipeline with a single natural language command (env check → inference → judging → metrics).
+- **ClawGUI-Agent integration** — Pair with [ClawGUI-Agent](../clawgui-agent) to launch the full evaluation pipeline with a single natural language command (env check → inference → judging → metrics).
 See [ClawGUI-Agent README](../clawgui-agent/README.md#-clawgui-eval-evaluation) for setup details

 ---